Empower Your Practice

 Mistake #2.
 Poor financial planning

-Misjudging how much you’ll spend to set everything up, or how quickly you’ll be able to grow your list of committed patients, can put you in a hole from the get-go.
+Misjudging how much you will spend to set everything up, or how quickly you will be able to grow your list of committed patients, can put you in a hole from the get-go.
 The way forward is to draw up a thorough and even conservative financial forecast.

 Make sure you create a cushion in case there are any unforeseen costs associated with setting up your new business, and also think about whether it would be worth seeking advice from an accountant that deals with medical practices.
+That forward planning should extend to your finances too.
+Many future GPs use this period to understand what they owe and look into refinancing medical student loans to combine multiple student loans into one.
 Their work experience can offer significant value.

 Mistake #3.
 Failing to use marketing channels to the fullest

 Many new practice owners make a critical error: they believe that providing excellent care is enough to attract patients.
-This leads to "build it and they will come" marketing that results in empty practice.
+This leads to building it and expecting patients to come, which results in an empty practice.

 People who invest in promotion will always be richer than those who begrudge spending an extra penny on it.
 Don't believe us?
 Check the BMC research.

 #1.
-There’s more to it than choosing a name and a logo.
+There is more to it than choosing a name and a logo.
 Create a brand filled with recognisable imagery, your logo, and a tagline that expresses the value you bring that differentiates you from your competitors.

 #2.
 Your website is the digital version of your front door.
 And it should be easy to find in search engines (SEO) and plainly display your services, team, and ability to book appointments online.
 Linked Google Analytics is a way to see website stats.